 Why is this important?

-Residual stress induced from processing and fabrication can cause severe degradation of material and structural performance.
-However, quantification of accumulated stress and its distribution throughout the shipbuilding process is not well characterized.
-The X-ray testing yielded strain data able to be used for verification and validation (V&V) of FEA models of various manufacturing steps: plate rolling and heat treatment, cutting, grinding, and welded fabrication.
+It is well known that residual stress, caused by processing and fabrication of structural materials, such as steel, can cause severe degradation of material and structural performance over the lifecycle of a component.
+However, quantifying the accumulated stress and its distribution throughout the shipbuilding process is exceedingly difficult in a shipyard environment.
+The X-ray measurements completed at CHESS yielded strain data which was able to be used for verification and validation (V&V) of FEA models of various manufacturing steps, including plate rolling, heat treatment, cutting, grinding, and welded fabrication.
+The validated FEA models can thus be used for larger scale analysis as the U.S. Navy seeks to implement a materials-informed digital twin environment.

 Why did this research need MSN-C & CHESS?

-The measurements described here were performed using white-beam energy-dispervive diffraction (EDD) at the Structural Materials Beamline at MSN-C, and amount to atomic scale measurements through as much as 1.5” of steel.
-Such measurements depend critically on the high intensity, high energy x-ray beams available at CHESS, and could not be conducted at existing U.S. Navy or Department of Defense (DoD) facilities.
+The measurements described here were performed using white-beam energy-dispersive diffraction (EDD) at the Structural Materials Beamline at MSN-C, and amount to atomic scale measurements through as much as 3.8 cm (1.5 in) of steel.
+EDD measurements depend critically on the high intensity, high energy X-ray beams available at CHESS, and could not be conducted at existing U.S. Navy or Department of Defense (DoD) facilities.

 How was the work funded?